jonas-doe/documentation/src/guide/README.md

 ### Single Page Applications
-You can deploy Single Page Applications based on frameworks like React, Vue and Angular via Deploy Now as well.
+You can deploy Single Page Applications based on frameworks like React, Vue and Angular.

 ### Not supported
-Deploy Now does not support server-side rendering with Node.js, other interpreters than PHP and databases.
+Our hosting infastructure uses Apache webservers only.
+Thus, server-side rendering with Node.js is not supported.
+Besides, Deploy Now does not support databases.
 If you are missing one of these or any other technology, you can let us know by requesting a feature via the product dashboard.

 ## Staging Deployments